diku-dk/futhark-sc20/README.md

 * Python 3 with NumPy and Matplotlib.

+* Enough LaTeX for Matplotlib's LaTeX backend to work.
+On most Linux distributions, the "`texlive-full`" package will suffice.

 * `make` must refer to GNU Make.

 * An approriate version of `futhark` (0.15.6 or later) must be on the